alexwlchan/alexwlchan.net/src/_drafts/snapped-elastic.md

 > I don't have a simple example of how to reproduce because it only happens when I index tons of data.

-They don't say explicitly, but I suspect "give Elastic engineers a complete copy of the index" wasn't an option -- for most users, their databases contain proprietary information they can't just give away.
+They don't say explicitly, but I suspect "give Elastic a complete copy of the index" wasn't an option -- for most users, their databases contain proprietary information they can't just give away.
 Their data sets are also large and unwieldy to move around, even if they wanted to.

 Fortunately for me, all the data in our catalogue index is publicly available and permissively licensed.
 There are no rights issues with sharing the data (we have [snapshots for download][snapshots]), so I knew that if I could get a smaller reproduction, I could share the data.

 Our API index spans ~3M documents and ~50GB of storage.
-That's pretty small by Elasticsearch standards, but still way too big to share easily.
+That's pretty small by Elasticsearch standards, but still too big to share easily.

 Because I knew the query reproduction was only looking at three fields, I could write a Python script to download just those fields.
 (I suppose it's possible that a non-queried field could affect the result, but that would be very strange!)